The History of Morse Code

 The first official telegraph message in the US, called a telegram, was sent on May 24, 1844, from Samuel F.B.
 Morse in Washington D.C. to Alfred Vail in Baltimore.
 This famous message read, "What hath God wrought?"

 This message was, of course, sent using the translating power of Morse code.

-The successful production of this first recording telegraph, along with the invention of Morse code, resulted in the creation of near-instant long-distance communication.
+The successful production of this first recording telegraph and the invention of Morse code resulted in the creation of near-instant long-distance communication.

 Morse Code in the Civil War

 Even with the successful test in 1844, the government was still a little slow to adopt the technology.
 However, after about seven years, at least 50 telegraph companies were in operation.

 The first transcontinental telegraph line was then finished by 1861, the same year the Civil War started.
 At this time, the telegraph was still considered relatively new.